-We’ve been paying a lot of attention to our email communications recently, and it seems like list building is among the tricky stages.
+We’ve been paying a lot of attention to our email communications recently, and it seems like list building is one of the trickiest things about it.

 First of all, you don’t build an email list out in the dark: you should decide beforehand what you need the list for, how you’re going to use it, and who’s your target.

 Then you start thinking about the tools you’re going to use to collect the emails.
 It can be separate from your email marketing tools.
 That’s a whole different story and you don’t want them mixed up.
 But if you’ve already chosen a popular tool for email marketing, you can integrate it at once to save time on exporting and importing your data.

 And finally, you have to constantly filter your list and keep it up to date, or else your statistics and overall results will be confusing, not to mention the increasing spam rate.

 Now let’s go ahead and discuss each point separately.
 Here’s an overview of what’s to come:

 - Find your best tool